Expert Advice On Improving Your Home

 Check Credentials

-In Virginia, HVAC contractors must have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
-A valid Master HVAC Tradesman License (which has both education and experience requirements) is necessary to apply.
-Licenses be class A, B, or C.
+HVAC contractors in Virginia need to have a contractor license with an HVAC specialization from the Department of Professional and Occupational Regulation.
+A valid Master HVAC Tradesman License (which has its own education and experience requirements) is necessary to apply.
+A license can be class A, B, or C.

 • Class A: Contractor has at least five years of experience and can work on projects valued over $120,000